RenKenYouNot/Airen-s_FinalProject/README.md

 # Airen-s_FinalProject
-My final

-I want to do a quiz for my final.
-It may be based on a popular franchise like Harry Potter, Barbie, or Bratz.

-Updated Project Idea: I've been working on a sorting hat quiz for my final.
-It will include multiple questions with 4 answer options for each question.
+Project Overview: I've been working on a sorting hat quiz for my final.
+It will include multiple questions with multiple answer options for each question.
 Each answer will correspond to a Hogwarts house and the points will be added up to reveal the players house.

-The results will include:
-2 iconic housemembers (I might write a brief bio for each person that's mentioned) The house founder
-The house colors and Emblem
+HOW TO RUN THE QUIZ:

+Open the quiz.html file
+Launch in a Web Browser
+The Quiz Starts Automatically: The quiz will begin immediately.
+Just click on the answer buttons to play.
+A "Restart Quiz" button will appear at the end to play again.

+FEATURES:

+Multi-question format that adds points towards a specific house.

-A brief bio of the character traits associated with the house
+A brief bio of character traits associated with each house.

-Update on CSS: I'm scrapping the css file idea for right now.
-It's confusing for me, and I've already been struggling with trying to format my animation.
-I've been testing out my code with Visual Studio Code and I've had to run and adjust the animation 7 times already, and I only have the loading screen animation done thus far.

-I'd like to feature some graphics in a css file and that's all i'm positive about at the moment.
+The house symbols and colors.

+The house founders.

+A list of two iconic house members.

+A simple animation to simulate the sorting hat process.